They say…

 Website www.breconshirebrewery.com

-With St David’s Day imminent as this issue hits the shelves, this month’s column finds a welcome in the hillside for real ale in a bottle with two small that are relatively new and notably enthusiastic exponents of fine bottle conditioned beers.
+With St David’s Day imminent as this issue hits the shelves, this month’s column finds a welcome in the hillside for real ale in a bottle with two small breweries that are relatively new and notably enthusiastic exponents of fine bottle conditioned beers.

 With kit from the defunct Pembrokeshire Brewery and a brewer, Justin Grant, rescued from the ruins of Brakspear, the brewery was soon winning prizes for its tasty draught beers: its standard bitter, Brecon County Ale, was recently named best in class at CAMRA’s Champion Beer of Wales competition for the third year running.

-Brecknock Best is a celebration ale brewed to mark the 250th anniversary of the Breconshire Agricultural Society, the oldest organisation of its kind in Britain.
-Like all the brewery’s beers it features floor malted Optic barley, in this case hopped with Pilot and the distinctive Bramling Cross.
+Brecknock Best is a celebration ale brewed to mark the 250th anniversary of the Agricultural Society, the oldest organisation of its kind in Britain.
+Like all the brewery’s beers it floor malted Optic barley, in this case hopped with Pilot and the distinctive Bramling Cross.

 It’s a classic deep amber colour, showed off to good effect with my bottle which poured obligingly clear.
 An inviting fruit salad aroma with hints of yeast and sulphur leads to a beautifully fresh palate that’s chewy and malty with roasty and spicy notes.